kukii83/MST-group5/README.md

 ## Kruskal
 Kruskal's algorithm is a greedy algorithm used to find the Minimum Spanning Tree (MST) of a connected, undirected, weighted graph.
 It operates by sorting all graph edges in non-decreasing order of their weights and iteratively adding the lightest edge to the MST, provided it does not form a cycle.To efficiently detect and prevent cycles, the algorithm utilizes a Disjoint Set Union (DSU) / Union-Find data structure optimized with path compression and union by rank.
 If a node or edge fails (becomes un-traversable), the algorithm filters out the missing components prior to sorting and running DSU.
 If a failure splits the graph into disconnected subgraphs, the algorithm gracefully adapts by returning a Minimum Spanning Forest (MSF).
+Here are the results from the graph in the assignment

 ### Initial State
 The graph consists of 7 vertices initialized as isolated sets: {A}, {B}, {C}, {D}, {E}, {F}, {G}.
 All 12 edges are sorted by weight, and the algorithm targets selecting 7 - 1 = 6 edges.